-A. At the State Finals, awards will be given as follows:
+- A. At the State Finals, awards will be given as follows:

 - Prosecution Pretrial Attorney 2 awards

 - Defense Pretrial Attorney 2 awards

 - Prosecution Attorney 3 awards

 - Defense Attorney 3 awards

 - Prosecution Witness 4 awards

 - Defense Witness 4 awards

 - Clerk 1 award

 - Bailiff 1 award

 - Courtroom Artists 1st, 2nd, and 3rd place

 - Journalists 1st, 2nd, and 3rd place

 - Adult Advocate of the Year

 - B. At the State Finals, the top eight teams will receive medals.

 - In LA County, only the top two teams will receive medals.
 The quarterfinalist will receive ribbons and all nominated students will receive honorable mention certificates.

+The Trial

-The Trial Rule 3.1 - The Case
+Rule 3.1 - The Case

 - A. The case material contains the sources for the Mock Trial Program.
-These sources include the facts, witness statements, all the pretrial materials, charges, exhibits, rules of evidence, stipulations, role descriptions, Mock Trial procedures and California Mock Trial Simplified Rules of Evidence. - B. The fact situation is a set of indisputable facts.
-Witnesses may draw reasonable inferences from the facts that do not materially impact the case. - C. Stipulations may not be disputed at trial. - D. Stipulations will be considered part of the record and already admitted into evidence. - E. Stipulations and charges will not be read into the record.
+These sources include the facts, witness statements, all the pretrial materials, charges, exhibits, rules of evidence, stipulations, role descriptions, Mock Trial procedures and California Mock Trial Simplified Rules of Evidence. - B. The fact situation is a set of indisputable facts. - C. Stipulations may not be disputed at trial. - D. Stipulations will be considered part of the record and already admitted into evidence. - E. Stipulations and charges will not be read into the record.